-At the time of inspection some of the floors were covered.

-A limited inspection was carried out to walls due to the presence of linings and fittings.
+At the time of inspection the property was furnished with some floor areas covered.
+A limited inspection was carried out to the walls due to the presence of furniture and fittings.
+Cupboards had stored items present.
+The services were not tested.
+No access was gained below or beyond the sanitary arrangements.
+No access was gained into any roof void areas.

-Any additional limits to inspection

-Services were not tested.

-No access was gained below or beyond sanitary arrangements.

-No access was gained to any roof void areas.

 Windows and doors were tested at random.

-No access was gained onto the roof coverings and no viewing of the roof decks was gained from street level.
+Roof decks and chimneys were viewed from ground floor level only.
+The overhead hall cupboard was filled with stored items at the time of inspection.

 This report should not be construed as a detailed and intrusive structural survey.
 Properties built prior to 1999 may contain elements of asbestos materials however an asbestos survey has not been carried out.